 Within that framework, however, there appear to be a number of opportunities for juniors…

-- Mining companies will have to go to more challenging jurisdictions to access deposits of many of the so-called critical metals, and this is where junior miners have typically been able to move more nimbly and assume higher political risk than lumbering majors.
+- Mining companies will have to go to more challenging jurisdictions to access deposits of many of the so-called critical metals.
+This is where junior miners have typically been able to move more nimbly and assume higher political risk than lumbering majors.

 - There is a growing focus on new exploration, both in under-explored geographic regions and for new metals sometimes found in smaller-size deposits that can fall below the scale of interest to majors.

-- In theory, as the scale of what is needed in terms of new supplies of critical metals is starting to be understood, more financing is becoming available to fund new mines.
+- In theory, as the scale of what is needed for new supplies of critical metals is starting to be understood, more financing is becoming available to fund new mines.
 Principal new sources on the scene are governments (state and provincial all competing with one another) and potential downstream customers seeking to secure future metal supplies (in particular, automotive manufacturers)

-- In practice, government funding outside of China is currently in the early stages of policy formation and likely to be constrained by taxpayers’ caution and stringent ESG requirements around entire supply chains for critical or strategic metals.
+- In practice, government funding outside of China is currently in the early stages of policy formation.
+It will likely be constrained by taxpayers’ caution and stringent ESG requirements around entire supply chains for critical or strategic metals.
 In addition, the issue was raised of shifting policy and regulatory frameworks as regular elections change the parties in power (including the US).

-- One panel highlighted alternative sources of funding available to development juniors, which includes streaming and royalty funds; debt funds; and mining private equity funds.
+- One panel highlighted alternative funding sources available to development juniors, including streaming and royalty funds, debt funds, and mining private equity funds.
 In theory, they should mesh together at different stages of project development.

-- However, all these funders ultimately will seek an exit, and they emphasised that heightened ESG considerations in mining have made M&A much more challenging and can push up the cost of the project.
-It was also underlined that project developers need to be considering ESG considerations even before they have proved up a resource e.g., community issues and sources of energy, to ensure future funding.
+- However, all these funders ultimately will seek an exit, and they emphasised that heightened ESG considerations in mining have made M&A much more challenging and can push up the project’s cost.
+It was also underlined that project developers need to consider ESG considerations even before they have proved up a resource, e.g., community issues and energy sources, to ensure future funding.

-- One strong positive is that as major mining companies look to the future, they are talking about the need for a change in approach to juniors.
-The have expressed the aim that f becoming more flexible in partnerships and funding, both of mining assets and of new technologies that could best unlock those ore bodies but are relatively untested at economic scale.
+- One strong positive is that as major mining companies look to the future, they are discussing the need for a change in approach to juniors.
+They have expressed the aim of becoming more flexible in partnerships and funding, both of mining assets and of new technologies that could best unlock those ore bodies but are relatively untested at an economic scale.

 In conclusion, lots to be excited about as a Junior Miner (as well as all the usual challenges) on the path to Resourcing for Tomorrow.